Walter A. Haas Quick Bio

 He served Levi Strauss and Co. for years, taking over as the company’s president from 1928 to 1955.
 In 1946, Levis Strauss & Co. earned $8 million.
 The company’s earnings had reached as high as $2 billion by the time Haas died in 1979.

 Levi Strauss & Co., which was first established in 1853, had Levi’s as its most famous brand of denim jeans.
 Other famous brands were Dockers and Levi Strauss.
-Today, the company has three headquarters around the globe: one in San Francisco, another in Brussels, and in Singapore.

 The denim giant also produces tailored slacks, jackets, skirts, belts, hats, and other apparel.